There are a lot of myths, untruths and unknowns when it comes to ducks and water. So let’s debunk a few and explain some truths.

 Water below that forms into puddles is a whole different game.
 And a fun one at that.
 Ducks love puddles.
 They will play, tossing water about.
 Also wash.
 And best of all, if you are lucky to see it, they do the duck dance.
 They stomp their webbed feet very fast.
 It looks a bit like when a child has a tantrum.
 It’s actually to try and get worms to rise, but even when knowing the practicality of it, it is still super cute.

 PS: Love Ducks?

-We have a selection of duck gifts available for you, or those you know, who love ducks.
-Some vintage, some our own designs, all unique.
+I have a selection of duck gifts available for you, or those you know, who love ducks.
+Some vintage, some my own designs, all unique.

 Simply click on the photo to see more…